Billie-Samhain/Financial-Analyst-Portfolio/README.md

 **Strategic Alignment:** Partnering with operations to resolve workflow bottlenecks and improve financial outcomes.

 * **Analytical Methodology:** Developed an "Operational Pulse" dashboard to monitor real-time agent performance, satisfaction ratings, and speed of answer.
-* **Efficiency Focus:** This dashboard mirrors the methodology I used to **shorten Accounts Payable cycles by two weeks** and optimize journal entry workflows.
 * **Resource Management:** By analyzing call volume trends by topic, this tool provides the data necessary to shift resources and maintain service level agreements.

 ![Live KPI Tracking](Live%20KPI%20Tracking.png)